BRSKdev/brsk-discord-bot/README.md

 ## Commands

+- `/help` - Show available commands and usage
 - `/mode` - Select game difficulty (easy, medium, hard)
 - `/try` - Guess a number based on current difficulty
 - `/points` - Check your current points
 - `/shop` - Purchase items with earned points
 - `!ask` - Ask the AI a question
+- `!synonym` - Get synonyms for a given word or phrase

 ## AI Integration